 The Tarrant County Juvenile Department strictly prohibits any form of retaliation directed toward the victim, other residents or staff who have reported sexual abuse or sexual harassment or who have cooperated with a sexual abuse or sexual harassment investigation.
 Residents will be protected and their well-being monitored for any possible signs of retaliation against them for making a report or cooperating in an investigation.

 Accessibility Notice: Due to the nature of these documents, they are provided as scanned images.
-If you require assistance in accessing the information, please contact Shelley Alexander 817-838-0706.
+If you require assistance in accessing the information, please contact Shelley Aguirre 817-838-0706.

 Accessibility Notice: Due to the nature of these documents, they are